 The mobile clinic was run by a team of local vets who provided free veterinary care and vaccinations to more than 50,000 animals.
 To store the vaccinations at an appropriate temperature, we created 12 solar cold chain units and provided 100 smaller portable cooler boxes.
 This units were designed to be used all year round, independent of electricity.

 The cold chain units increased the country’s capacity to respond to disease outbreaks.
 This sustainable program ensures animal health protection and aims to protect public health through providing vaccinations for diseases such as anthrax and rabies.

 We also developed an animal census in Port-au-Prince which gave the MARDNR useful data for vaccination programs and other issued relating to public health.
-The budget for this operation was more than $1 million.
+The budget for this operation was more than USD $1 million.

 An aerial view of the damage in Port au Prince, Haiti after an earthquake measuring 7 plus on the Richter scale hit in January 2010